OpenSourceEconomics/respy/doc/source/tutorial.rst

 ..
 Warning::

-    There are two small differences compared to the Keane (1994).
+    There are two small differences compared to Keane (1994).
 First, all coefficients enter the return function with a positive sign, while the squared terms enter with a minus in the original paper.
 Second, the order of covariates is fixed across the two occupations.
 In the original paper, own experience always comes before other experience.

 **OCCUPATION A**